Table Of Contents

 IBM Survey

-This image from the IBM survey, shows how opinion has shifted about the primary driver of multi-cloud deployments.
-For example, more respondents believe multi-cloud infrastructure is ideal for ensuring high availability, but not so much for leveraging different application services.
+This image from the IBM survey shows how opinion has shifted about the primary driver of multi-cloud deployments.
+For example, more respondents believe multi-cloud infrastructure is ideal for ensuring high availability but less for leveraging different application services.

 That’s because implementing a multi-cloud strategy can be challenging.